 Ques.15.
 What is SRS?

 Ans.
 SRS stands for Software Requirements Specification.
-It is a detailed document created post requirements gathering step that includes project scope, all the features of the system to be developed, any assumptions and dependencies, non-functional requirements, and so on.
+It is a detailed document created post requirements gathering step.
+It includes project scope, all the features of the system to be developed, any assumptions and dependencies, non-functional requirements, and so on.

 Ques.16.
 What is software re-engineering?